Cúcuta: Sports

 Football is the most popular sport, although basketball, volleyball, and inline speed skating are also popular.
-Football club Cúcuta Deportivo is the main professional team of the city, and play their local matches at the General Santander stadium.
-The team won their first Championship in the 2006 season and had a well-remembered participation in the 2007 Copa Libertadores, when they reached the semi-final and lose to the multi-champion Boca Juniors; since that year, only one other Colombian team has reached the semi-final of the prestigious competition (Atlético Nacional from Medellín in 2016).
-Other professional teams located in the city are the Norte de Santander (Basketball team), and futsal team Cucuta Niza; Both squads play local at the Coliseo Toto Hernández.
+Football club Cúcuta Deportivo is the main professional team of the city, and plays their local matches at the General Santander stadium.
+The team won their first championship in the 2006 season and reached the semi-finals of the 2007 Copa Libertadores, losing to Boca Juniors; since that year, only one other Colombian team has reached the semi-finals of the competition (Atlético Nacional from Medellín in 2016).
+Other professional teams in the city are the Norte de Santander basketball team and the futsal team Cúcuta Niza; both play locally at the Coliseo Toto Hernández.

-The city hosted the XIX National Games of Colombia in 2012, which helped to modernize many of the sport venues like the Coliseo Toto Hernández.
+The city hosted the XIX National Games of Colombia in 2012, which helped to modernize many of the sports venues, like the Coliseo Toto Hernández.
 The Colombian Football Federation announced that Cúcuta will be one of the venue cities to host the 2016 FIFA Futsal World Cup, an event that is celebrated every four years.

 Recent development

-The city has recently undergone development at an historically unprecedented rate.
-This has included construction of six overpasses, a convention center, a new bus terminal, a new Integrated Massive Transportation System called "Metrobus", modernization of state-owned schools, renewal of downtown, and doubling the capacity of the General Santander Stadium.
+In the late 2000s and early 2010s, the city underwent rapid development, including the construction of six overpasses, a convention center, a new bus terminal, and a new mass transportation system called "Metrobus", along with the modernization of state-owned schools, the renewal of downtown, and the doubling of the capacity of the General Santander Stadium.

-New industries are expected to come from Venezuela, which will place their factories in Cúcuta to export through the Colombia Trade Promotion Agreement between Colombia and the United States.
+At the time, new industries were also expected to come from Venezuela and place their factories in Cúcuta to export through the Colombia Trade Promotion Agreement between Colombia and the United States.